First Bus London: Westbourne Park (X)

-Westbourne Park garage operates routes 13, 23, 31, 218, 295, 452 and N31.
+Westbourne Park garage operates routes 13, 18, 23, 31, 218, 295, 452, N18, N31 and N118.

 History

 Westbourne Park Garage was part of the re-construction programme undertaken by the London Transport Executive in the early 1980s.
 As was common practice at the time, the new garage replaced two older garages – the small and inadequate Middle Row (X), and the larger former trolley bus depot at Stonebridge (SE).
 The new garage, which opened in 1981 on Great Western Road, is of unusual design in that it is built beneath the elevated A40 Westway, the roof of the garage being profiled to match the concrete flyover.
 Originally, the garage allocation consisted of AEC Routemasters, and a small number of Daimler Fleetlines to B20 "quiet" specification for Route 18.
 These were supplemented in 1983 by a number of Leyland Titans for comparative trials.

 In December 1988, CentreWest launched the Gold Arrow brand for routes 28 and 31 at Westbourne Park.
-This brand employed 16 seater Alexander bodied Mercedes-Benz 811D midibuses in an initiative by London Regional Transport to increase the frenquency of the two routes by 60% at peak times.
+This brand employed 16 seater Alexander bodied Mercedes-Benz 811D midibuses in an initiative by London Regional Transport to increase the frequency of the two routes by 60% at peak times.

 When privatised, Westbourne Park operated two routes operated by AEC Routemasters, routes 7 and 23.
 These were replaced by Dennis Trident 2s in July 2004 and September 2003 respectively.
 In November 2005, Westbourne Park commenced operating Heritage route 9 with a fleet of restored Routemasters.

 On 22 January 2006, an arson attack destroyed seven buses and damaged five others that were parked overnight at Westbourne Park.

 In June 2013, Westbourne Park garage was sold to Tower Transit along with all of the buses stationed there.
 The garage returned to First as part of its acquisition transition from RATP Dev.